 In a situation where the insecticide is labeled “POISON” or “DANGEROUS POISON“, exclusion zones are quite important in ensuring your pets and kids are safe from the potential danger a roach killer may pose.

-Since cockroaches inhabit in closed, dark spaces and crevices, it is advisable to target the insecticide in areas such as below the sink, cupboards, at the back of the fridge, etc where your pets and children have no access to.
+Meanwhile, since cockroaches inhabit in closed, dark spaces and crevices, it is advisable to target the insecticide in areas such as below the sink, cupboards, at the back of the fridge, etc where your pets and children have no access to.

 Types of roach killers

-There are four types of cockroach killers.
+Basically, there are four types of cockroach killers.
 They are sprays, gels, bait stations or traps and powders.

 Roach sprays are liquid and poisonous insecticides that are usually canned.